Ronan (album): Critical reception

-Reception
+Commercial performance

-The album was given several negative reviews; however, it sold over 750,000 copies and became one of the top selling albums of the year in the United Kingdom.
+Ronan sold over 750,000 copies and became one of the top selling albums of the year in the United Kingdom.
 It debuted at number one on the UK Albums Chart, and has been certified four-times platinum by the British Phonographic Industry for sales of 1.2 million copies.
 In the singer's native Ireland, the album debuted at number two.
 The album also became a commercial success in other European countries, where it charted within the top ten of eight countries.
 In 2001, Ronan was certified two-times platinum by the International Federation of the Phonographic Industry for shipments of two million copies inside Europe.